adelowo/portfolio/_posts/2017-08-09-go-interface-antipattern.md

 }
 {% endhighlight %}

+> This looks like something that is obvious enough but it just isn't.

 So of what use is this ?
 This has the benefit of making it extremely easy to read/understand code (without having to filter through that large
-`File` interface.
+`File` interface).
 It also simplifies testing.
 For something like the `ReadIn` function, if we wanted to simulate the failure of `Read()`, we wouldn't have to autogenerate a full mock implementation of `File` which could easily be >= 100LOC (or 30LOC if handwritten) when all we need is the `Read` method.
 All that would be needed is